-^a Food items included in each group and subgroup and amount equivalents.
-Minimum creditable serving is 1/8 cup.

-^b One-quarter cup of dried fruit counts as 1/2 cup of fruit; 1 cup of leafy greens counts as 1/2 cup of vegetables.
+- Food items included in each group and subgroup and amount equivalents.
+Minimum creditable serving is 1/8 cup. - One-quarter cup of dried fruit counts as 1/2 cup of fruit; 1 cup of leafy greens counts as 1/2 cup of vegetables.
 No more than half of the fruit or vegetable offerings may be in the form of juice.
-All juice must be 100 percent full-strength.

-- ^c Larger amounts of these vegetables may be served. - ^d This category consists of Other Vegetables as defined in §210.10(c)(2)(iii)(E).
-For the purposes of the NSLP, the Other Vegetables requirement may be met with any additional amounts from the dark green, red/orange, and beans/ peas (legumes) vegetable subgroups as defined in 210.10(c)(2)(iii). - ^e Any vegetable subgroup may be offered to meet the total weekly vegetable requirement. - ^f All grains items (or products) must be whole grain-rich. - ^g All fluid milk must be lowfat (1 percent or less, unflavored) or fat-free (unflavored or flavored). - ^h Discretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, or sodium.
-Foods of minimal nutritional value (FMNV) and fluid milk with fat content greater than 1 percent are not allowed. - i Final sodium targets must be met no later than July 1, 2022 (SY2022-2023).
-The second intermediate target must be met no later than SY2017-2018.
+All juice must be 100 percent full-strength. - Larger amounts of these vegetables may be served. - This category consists of Other Vegetables as defined in §210.10(c)(2)(iii)(E).
+For the purposes of the NSLP, the Other Vegetables requirement may be met with any additional amounts from the dark green, red/orange, and beans/peas (legumes) vegetable subgroups as defined in 210.10(c)(2)(iii). - Any vegetable subgroup may be offered to meet the total weekly vegetable requirement. - Half of weekly grains items (or products) must be whole grain-rich. - All fluid milk must be lowfat (1 percent or less, unflavored) or fat-free (unflavored or flavored) for ages 6 and older.
+Children 5 and under are only allowed unflavored milk, unless comingled (SP37-2017).
+Operators are required to offer unflavored fluid milk at each meal service. - Discretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, or sodium.
+Foods of minimal nutritional value (FMNV) and fluid milk with fat content greater than 1 percent are not allowed. - Target 1 Sodium will be met through SY2023-2024.
+Target 2 Sodium must be met no later than SY2024-2025.
 See required intermediate specifications in §210.10(f)(3).